 First, the cloned drive may not mount on our computers, which run Windows and Apple operating systems.
 Second, proprietary files are often invisible files outside their native operating system.
 They cannot be detected or read by any operating system but the embedded OS running on the dedicated device.
 Third, video files may be encoded using a non-standard codec and/or formatted within a non-standard wrapper.

-For example, the format of the mobile video recordings frequently used in surveillance systems, come in a multitude formats.
+For example, the format of the mobile video recordings frequently used in surveillance systems comes in a multitude of formats.
 Each format has its own structural and descriptive metadata.
 Some of the files included, such as the control files and system files may not work on general-purpose computers.

 At trial, verdicts may be determined on the outcome of our analysis of a video that was forensically recovered.
 We suggest that a qualified video forensic expert recover the video recording to establish a clean chain of custody.
 A forensic expert will also prevent accidental loss of files and preserve the video quality.
-This is accomplished though recovery and trans coding to an open format.
+This is accomplished through recovery and transcoding to an open format.

 How To Recover Mobile Surveillance Video